metamn/boardv/README.md

 A mockup for the BoardVitals website.

-Content (c) Copyright by their respective owners (BoardVital, iStockPhoto).
+Content -- &copy; Copyright by their respective owners (BoardVital, iStockPhoto).

-HTML, CSS, and JS (c) Copyright Bartus Csongor.
+Code -- HTML, CSS, and JS -- &copy; Copyright by Bartus Csongor.